Are you thinking about visiting Croatia for the first time?

-Here are the other choices of accommodation in Plitvice lakes National Park, all rated fabulous:
+Here are the other Plitvice Lakes National Park hotels, all rated fabulous:

-Luxury hotels: (100$ and up) – Hotel Jezero is the only hotel that is actually located inside the park, that is a great advantage.
-Villa Lika in my taste, has better decor of the rooms and the reviews are outstanding!
+Luxury hotels: (US $100 and up) – Hotel Jezero is a great hotel in Plitvice that is actually located inside the park, which is a great advantage!
+Villa Lika has better room decor in my opinion and the reviews are outstanding!

-Medium price: (50$ – 100$) – Pansion Breza is a perfect choice, it is located just 1 km away from the park and has outstanding reviews.
-It is only 7 rooms, so hurry up if you want to book it!
-Guest House Nenad – also minutes away from the park entrance, quiet setting and clean rooms!
+Medium price: (US $ 50 – US $ 100) – Another great hotel located right inside the park is Hotel Bellevue – the rooms are very cozy and clean and the entire accommodation offers a peaceful experience!
+Hotel Plitvice is another awesome choice, located right next to the entrance to the National Park and close to Hotel Jezero!
+Pansion Breza is a perfect choice and one of the best Plitvice Lakes hotels, although it is located 1 km away from the park!
+It only has 7 rooms, so hurry up if you want to book it!
+Guest House Nenad is also located minutes away from the park entrance and offers a quiet setting and clean rooms!

-Budget accommodation: (Price range up to $US 50 a night) – The closer you get to the park, the pricier it is.
-Thus, if you want to stay on the budget, you will have to walk 4-5 km, or have a car.
+Budget accommodation: (up to US $50) – The closer you get to the park, the pricier it is.
+Thus, if you want to stay on a budget, you will have to walk 4-5 km, or have a car.
 House Dado is great if you are searching for something close – private bathroom, nice surroundings, book in advance to get that price!
 If you are driving, Guest House Bruna and Guest House Kolić would be great choices for you – nice prices and amazing reviews!

-While, after Iceland, I got spoiled and it is hard to amaze me with waterfalls, Plitvice lakes still amazed me with the beauty.
+Well, after Iceland, I got spoiled so it is hard to amaze me with waterfalls yet Plitvice Lakes still dazzled me with its beauty.
 Its turquoise waters are a totally different experience!
-I really want you to visit that park if you are in Croatia!
-It would be such a pity, if you would just pass by it!
+I really want you to visit this Croatia waterfall park if you are in the country!
+It would be such a pity if you just passed by!

-To have even a better (visual) idea of what Plitvice lakes are, watch this video:
+To get an even better (visual) idea of what Plitvice Lakes are all about, watch this video:

-Conclusion: I have answered some of the most popular questions above, but if you did not find your question here, be sure to ask me in the comments.
+Conclusion: I have answered some of the most popular questions above, but if you did not find the answer to your question here, be sure to ask me in the comments below.
 I will be happy to tell you everything I know about it! 🙂

-If you are heading to the Istrian coast, start from this post, it is my favorite region in Croatia, breathtaking!
+If you are heading to the Istrian coast, start with this post, as it is my favorite region in Croatia – simply amazing!

 Disclaimer – I was invited to Villa Mukinja as their guest, all opinions are my own!

 Have you been to Croatia?
-What do you think about going to Plitvice lakes?
+What do you think about adding Plitvice Lakes to your Croatia itinerary?